 Temporary Procedures due to COVID-19

-The Rockdale Municipal Court has temporarily suspended all in-person appearances until further notice.
+The Rockdale Municipal Court has temporarily suspended most in-person appearances until further notice.
 If you received a citation, you may still reply by mail, on-line, or make a payment by phone (options and instructions are available on this site).
 If you wish to appear in-person for your charge, you must contact the court clerk at 512-446-0812 prior to your appearance date to receive further information.

 You have many rights as a defendant in municipal court:

 - You are presumed innocent until proven guilty beyond a reasonable doubt.